 Best time to see Arizona fall colors

-Arizona has a very long and spectacular fall foliage season which starts in late September and lasts through the end of November.
+Arizona has a very long and spectacular fall foliage season which starts in late September up in the mountains and lasts through the end of November in desert areas.
 Sometimes trees keep their colors well into December, weather permitting.

-Best places to see fall foliage
+Best places to see fall colors in Arizona

 The Flagstaff area is perhaps the most popular leaf-peeping destination in Arizona.
 Coconino National Forest is especially scenic in the fall due to lush aspen groves.
 Take the scenic Aspen Nature Loop near the base of Arizona Snowbowl ski resort, an easy 1.8 mi (2.8 km) hike.
 Enjoy the stunning views of the San Francisco Peaks covered by aspens.
 Inner Basin Trail is one of the most popular hikes near Flagstaff.
 Yellow aspens are very showy with evergreens on the background along this 3.4 mi (5.4 km) route.
 If you decide to visit the Grand Canyon, fall is an excellent time!
 The North Rim features lots of aspen groves, especially in the Kaibab National Forest.
 The scenery composed of red rocks and colorful trees is simply breathtaking.
 Another fall foliage spot is the White Mountains, located in the Pinetop-Lakeside area, in eastern Arizona.
 Several lakes reflect the foliage beautifully, which makes them a great spot for fall-time photography or picnics.

 Arizona fall colors map

 In the section below, you can find a map with top places to see fall foliage in Arizona and accommodations nearby.
 Book your stay in advance to enjoy the fall colors season in peace.

 When does fall start in Arizona?